AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

 ## Update the Byline HTL {#htl}

-Next, update the `Byline` [HTL](https://experienceleague.adobe.com/docs/experience-manager-htl/using/htl/block-statements.html?lang=en#htl).
+Next, update the `Byline` [HTL](https://experienceleague.adobe.com/docs/experience-manager-htl/content/specification.html?lang=en).
 HTL (HTML Template Language) is the template used to render the component's HTML.

 A special data attribute `data-cmp-data-layer` on each AEM Component is used to expose its data layer.
-JavaScript provided by AEM Core Components looks for this data attribute, whose value is populated with the JSON String returned by the Byline Sling Model's `getData()` method, and injects the values into the Adobe Client Data layer.
+JavaScript provided by AEM Core Components looks for this data attribute.
+The value of this data attribute is populated with the JSON String returned by the Byline Sling Model's `getData()` method, and injected into the Adobe Client Data layer.

-1. In the IDE open the `aem-guides-wknd` project.
+1. Open the `aem-guides-wknd` project into the IDE.
 Navigate to the `ui.apps` module.
 1. Open the file `byline.html` at `ui.apps/src/main/content/jcr_root/apps/wknd/components/byline/byline.html`.

     ![Byline HTML](assets/adobe-client-data-layer/byline-html-template.png)

 1. Update `byline.html` to include the `data-cmp-data-layer` attribute:

     ```diff
       <div data-sly-use.byline="com.adobe.aem.guides.wknd.core.models.Byline"